FOREX-Sterling hits 31-year low on Brexit, central banks hint at intervention

 The pound fell more than 10 percent to $1.3228, its lowest since before the world's major economies signed a deal to weaken the dollar in September 1985.

-By 1150 GMT, it recovered to trade at $1.37, still 7.8 percent lower on the day, with traders citing Bank of England chief Mark Carney's comments that the central bank stood ready to provide extra support as a reason for the bounce.
+By 1015 GMT, it had recovered to trade at $1.3795, still 7 percent lower on the day, with traders citing Bank of England chief Mark Carney's comments that the central bank stood ready to provide extra support as a reason for the bounce.

-But Scottish First Minister Nicola Sturgeon gave markets another knock by saying a new referendum on breaking up the United Kingdom itself was now highly likely, leaving sterling vulnerable to further bouts of selling.

 Earlier, British Prime Minister David Cameron, who campaigned to stay in the EU, said he will step down by October.
 Analysts expect months of economic and political turmoil which will dwarf the pressure on UK markets following sterling's "Black Wednesday" in 1992 when Britain was forced out of the pre-euro Exchange Rate Mechanism.